thecbloom/recip_arith/README.md

 ## Coding Efficiency

-The coding loss of "recip_arith" with 8 bit tables is reliably under 0.005 bpb (around 0.1%) , in constrast to SM98 where the coding loss can be 10X higher (0.05 bpb or 1.0%)
+The coding loss of "recip_arith" with 8 bit tables is reliably under 0.005 bpb (around 0.1%) , in contrast to SM98 where the coding loss can be 10X higher (0.05 bpb or 1.0%)

 ```